Leila Ouahabi

-Leila Ouahabi El Ouahabi (Note: /es/; ليلى وهابي الوهابي, /ar/.) (born 22 March 1993) is a Spanish professional footballer who plays as a left-back for Women's Super League club Manchester City and the Spain national team.
-She has also played for Catalonia national team.
+Leila Ouahabi El Ouahabi (Note: /es/; ليلى وهابي الوهابي, /ar/.) (born 22 March 1993) is a Spanish professional footballer who plays as a left-back for Chicago Stars FC of the National Women's Soccer League (NWSL) and the Spain national team.
+She has also played for the Catalonia national team.
+A full international since 2016, Ouahabi has represented the Spain national team in the 2019 FIFA World Cup and the UEFA Euro 2022.

 Born in Catalonia, Ouahabi played youth football with Barcelona before being elevated to become a first team player for the 2011–12 season.
 She left Barcelona to join Valencia in 2013, before returning to the club in 2016.
-She had won numerous accolades with Barcelona, which includes the UEFA Women's Champions League, Primera División, and Copa de la Reina.
+She had won numerous accolades with Barcelona, which includes the UEFA Champions League, Primera División, and Copa de la Reina.
 She left Barcelona to join Manchester City in the summer of 2022.

-A full international since 2016, Ouahabi had represented the Spain national team in the 2019 FIFA Women's World Cup and the UEFA Women's Euro 2022.

-Early life
+Club career

 Ouahabi was born in Mataró, Catalonia, to a family of Moroccan origin.
 Growing up, she would play futsal with her brother and at one point joined a futsal team of eleven other boys.
 The first club she joined was a girl's youth team of the club UE Vilassar de Mar.

-Club career

-Barcelona

 Ouahabi was thirteen when she joined Barcelona's youth teams in 2007.
 After five years of elevating through the ranks of La Masia, she became a first-team player for the 2011–12 season.
 This season saw Barcelona achieve their first ever league title win.
 Ouahabi was frustrated with a lack of playing time after playing a second year in the Spanish Primera División with Barcelona.

-Valencia

-She joined Valencia in 2013, where she remained until 2016.
+Ouahabi joined Valencia in 2013, where she remained until 2016.

-Return to Barcelona

 In the summer of 2016, Ouahabi re-signed with Barcelona from Valencia.

-She won three Primera División titles, five Copa de la Reina titles, two Supercopa de España titles and the UEFA Women's Champions League in her second spell at Barcelona, including the continental treble of Primera División, Copa de la Reina and Champions League in 2021.
+She went on to win three Primera División titles, five Copa de la Reina titles, two Supercopa de España titles and the UEFA Champions League in her second spell at Barcelona, including the continental treble of Primera División, Copa de la Reina and Champions League in 2021.